Blood pressure

 Blood pressure (BP) is the pressure of circulating blood against the walls of blood vessels.
 Most of this pressure results from the heart pumping blood through the circulatory system.
 When used without qualification, the term "blood pressure" refers to the pressure in a brachial artery, where it is most commonly measured.
-Blood pressure is usually expressed in terms of the systolic pressure (maximum pressure during one heartbeat) over diastolic pressure (minimum pressure between two heartbeats) in the cardiac cycle.
+Blood pressure is usually expressed in terms of the systolic pressure (maximum pressure during one heartbeat) over diastolic pressure (minimum pressure between heartbeats) in the cardiac cycle.
 It is measured in millimetres of mercury (mmHg) above the surrounding atmospheric pressure, or in kilopascals (kPa).
 The difference between the systolic and diastolic pressures is known as pulse pressure, while the average pressure during a cardiac cycle is known as mean arterial pressure.

 Blood pressure is one of the vital signs—together with respiratory rate, heart rate, oxygen saturation, and body temperature—that healthcare professionals use in evaluating a patient's health.
-Normal resting blood pressure in an adult is approximately 120 mmHg systolic over 80 mmHg diastolic, denoted as "120/80 mmHg".
-Globally, the average blood pressure, age standardized, has remained about the same since 1975 to the present, at approximately 127/79 mmHg in men and 122/77 mmHg in women, although these average data mask significantly diverging regional trends.
+Normal resting blood pressure in an adult is under 120/80 mmHg according to the AHA and ACC, and under 120/70 mmHg according to the ESC, and over 90/60 mmHg, though low blood pressure is usually not harmful unless it causes symptoms.
+Globally, the average blood pressure, age-standardized, has remained about the same since 1975 at approximately 127/79 mmHg in men and 122/77 mmHg in women, although these averages mask significant regional differences.

-Traditionally, a health-care worker measured blood pressure non-invasively by auscultation (listening) through a stethoscope for sounds in one arm's artery as the artery is squeezed, closer to the heart, by an aneroid gauge or a mercury-tube sphygmomanometer.
-Auscultation is still generally considered to be the gold standard of accuracy for non-invasive blood pressure readings in clinic.
-However, semi-automated methods have become common, largely due to concerns about potential mercury toxicity, although cost, ease of use and applicability to ambulatory blood pressure or home blood pressure measurements have also influenced this trend.
-Early automated alternatives to mercury-tube sphygmomanometers were often seriously inaccurate, but modern devices validated to international standards achieve an average difference between two standardized reading methods of 5 mm Hg or less, and a standard deviation of less than 8 mm Hg.
-Most of these semi-automated methods measure blood pressure using oscillometry (measurement by a pressure transducer in the cuff of the device of small oscillations of intra-cuff pressure accompanying heartbeat-induced changes in the volume of each pulse).

-Blood pressure is influenced by cardiac output, systemic vascular resistance, blood volume and arterial stiffness, and varies depending on person's situation, emotional state, activity and relative health or disease state.
-In the short term, blood pressure is regulated by baroreceptors, which act via the brain to influence the nervous and the endocrine systems.
+Blood pressure is influenced by cardiac output, systemic vascular resistance, blood volume, and arterial stiffness.
+It varies depending on a person's situation, emotional state, activity level, and overall health.
+In the short term, blood pressure is regulated by baroreceptors, which act via the brain to influence the nervous system and endocrine system.